 But SkunkLock adds another layer of security.
 If a thief does compromise the SkunkLock, that’s not the end of the story.
 Because a cloud of noxious gas will hopefully drive them away without your bike!

-Since Sold Secure and ART only measure how hard it is to break a lock open, they would discount this extra layer of protection, which would lead to a rating that doesn’t fully recognise how well the SkunkLock protects your bike.
+Since Sold Secure and ART only measure how hard it is to break a lock open, they would discount this extra layer of protection, which would lead to a rating that doesn’t fully recognize how well the SkunkLock protects your bike.

 1. Psychological Security